mebiae/mebi-neo-11ty/src/blog/11ty-github-and-neocities.md

 ### Creating a .gitignore file

 If you plan not to use GitHub, you can skip this part.
+Instead, refer [here](https://whiona.weblog.lol/2023/10/my-neocities-workflow:-using-eleventy-and-the-cli-to-speed-up-development#:~:text=a%20single%20command.-,Using%20the%20Neocities%20CLI,-Firstly%2C%20if%20you) on how to use the Neocities CLI.

 Since we'll be publishing these files to GitHub, we'll need to exclude some files first.
 Create a `.gitignore` file in the root file; then add the following code: